RayNguyent/STAT447_Project/README.md

 - Spatial interpolation to predict snowfall in regions with limited or missing data.

-- Analysis using GP.
+- Analysis using Gaussian Process.

 ## Usage:
 - Data processing: Incorporates weather station datasets to extract relevant features.

-- Spatial modelling: Implements a Bayesian Gaussian process model.
+- Spatial modelling: Implements a Bayesian Gaussian process model where the GP part for spatial random effect and its covariance construction remain the same..

 - Visualization: Generates geographically-referenced maps.

 ## Contributors:
 Ray Nguyen (@RayNguyent) \